How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Speed and reliability

-The key reason for this speed is that D3 residency is granted directly by AIMA, without first requiring a national D-type visa through a consulate abroad.
+The key reason for this speed is that GTP residency is granted directly by AIMA, without first requiring a national D-type visa through a consulate abroad.
 Once the application is approved, the applicant travels to Portugal for biometrics and residence card issuance.

 The Golden Visa follows a much slower path, although it also doesn’t require an entry visa.
 Investment-based applications are now part of a large administrative backlog: AIMA has publicly acknowledged more than 45,000 pending cases[8].